Brush & Nib Studio

 So Joanna and Breanna took the only viable option left.
 In May 2016, Alliance Defending Freedom filed a lawsuit on their and Brush & Nib’s behalf against Phoenix.
 The lawsuit alleged that Phoenix is violating Joanna, Breanna, and Brush & Nib’s rights under the Arizona Constitution and the Arizona Free Exercise of Religion Act by compelling them to create art they object to and by stopping them from discussing their artistic and religious beliefs with others.
 The lawsuit asked the Arizona court to give Joanna, Breanna, and Brush & Nib the freedom to create artwork consistent with their artistic and religious beliefs and to explain these beliefs to others.

-Joanna, Breanna, and Brush & Nib are now waiting for the Arizona court to decide their case.
-In the meantime, they continue to create art reflecting God’s beauty.
+While the case proceeds for Joanna, Breanna, and Brush & Nib, they continue to create art reflecting God’s beauty.
 And they hope to soon have the freedom to only create that art and to fully explain their artistic and religious beliefs to others.

 Alliance Defending Freedom is here to protect the right of creative professionals to use their God-given talents in ways that are consistent with their beliefs.